Poodmund/PoodsOPMVO/README.md

 ### 8 - Changelog

+- v0.3.3 - 02nd Apr.
+17 - Added Sigma OPM-Tilt support.
+As the base colour-map is effectively a cloud layer, it doesn't render quite right with scatterer though; good enough for now.
 - v0.3.2 - 01st Apr.
 17 - Forgot to render Tekto's oceans... doh!
 - v0.3.1 - 01st Apr.
 17 - Fixed scatterer's configs so they play well with other mods and don't repeatedly add OPM body configs to other body's ones.
 - v0.3.0 - 30th Mar.
 17 - KSP 1.2.2 Compatibility update.